-A status of "Incomplete" ("IP") can be awarded to a student at ADSM according to strict requirements that are described in the Grading and Assessment Policy, which is found on the ADSM Student WebPortal (Ims.adsm.ac.ae).
-It is the responsibility of the student to resolve the IP grade according to the directions given and within the permitted timeframe as spelled out in the policy.
+A status of "Incomplete" ("IP") may be awarded to a student at ADSM as per the conditions stipulated in the Grading and Assessment Policy, which is found on the ADSM Student WebPortal (Ims.adsm.ac.ae).
+It is the responsibility of the student to resolve the IP grade according to the directions given and within the permitted timeframe as spelt out in the policy.
 Students who do not make up incomplete work within the specified time periods will receive a final grade from the instructor based on normal class requirements, with a numerical value of "0" calculated into the final grade for all items that remain incomplete at the end of the time period.